JCarlosLucio/qr-code-generator/README.md

 ### `npm run serve`

-Tests the app locally, once you've built the app.
+Tests the app locally, once you've built the app.\
+Open [http://localhost:4173](http://localhost:4173) to view it in the browser.

 ### `npm run lint:format`